pulumi/docs/content/security.md

 title: Pulumi Security
 ---

-Pulumi takes security matters very seriously.
+Pulumi takes security and privacy matters very seriously.
 We appreciate that our customers and users place a high degree of confidence and trust in our products and services and we strive to meet those expectations.

 ## Vulnerability Reporting

 If you believe you’ve discovered a potential vulnerability in Pulumi’s security, please contact us at [security@pulumi.com](mailto:security@pulumi.com).
 For non-critical matters please file an issue at [https://support.pulumi.com](https://support.pulumi.com/).

-When reporting a potential vulnerability, please include as much of the following information as possible, such as:
+When reporting a potential vulnerability, please include as much of the following information as possible.

 * A description of the vulnerability
 * The impacted software or service and its version